Neukölln (locality): Agriculture and livestock farming

 The borough of Neukölln has 40 ha or 99 acre under cultivation, but only very few areas of the highly urbanized northern quarter of Neukölln are officially designated as agricultural land.
 Agriculture and livestock farming are usually found on small lots for school and preschool projects or in larger parks.
 Examples are the urban garden at St. Jacobi cemetery, the academically maintained community garden Allmende-Kontor for urban gardening and cultivation on the Tempelhofer Feld, and the Tierpark Neukölln (animal park) in the Volkspark Hasenheide, which together with the Naturhaus Hasenheide (nature house) also emphasizes farm animals for educational purposes.
 Urban beekeeping is relatively widespread, for example on the Tempelhofer Feld or in the Lern- und Nachbarschaftsgarten (Educational Neighborhood Garden) between Kottbusser Damm and Hobrechtstraße (Reuterkiez).
 Furthermore, a permanent grazing herd of one hundred Skudde sheep as well as a couple of Coburg Fox sheep are kept on the Tempelhofer Feld.
 In most cases, however, the cultural aspect of Neukölln's nature and agriculture is for the purpose of environmental education, managed by the city-wide project Naturstadt Berlin ("environmental city") and the borough's own Koordinierungsstelle Umweltbildung (Office for the Coordination of Environmental Education).

 Cannabis cultivation

 Since the 2024 partial legalization of cannabis in Germany, citizens are allowed to grow and cultivate their own cannabis plants, either privately or in special associations called Cannabis Social Clubs (CSCs), which started operating in July of the same year.
 In Berlin, the city's administration at first failed to create the necessary state authority and framework in time, and passed responsibility to the blindsided boroughs instead, so many CSCs established their farming areas in Brandenburg to avoid Berlin's bureaucratic gridlock.
 As of 2025, Neukölln has no registered clubs yet.
-However, Germany's governing body Dachverband deutscher Cannabis Social Clubs (CSCD) is located on Siegfriedstraße in the Rollbergkiez.
+However, the offices of Germany's governing body Dachverband deutscher Cannabis Social Clubs (CSCD) are located on Siegfriedstraße in the Rollbergkiez.